jessekrubin/utiles/README.md

 I use mercantile regularly and wished it were a bit more ergonomic, had type annotations, and was faster, but overall it's a great library.

-I used this as an excuse to learn some rust, and learned a ton!
+This was an excuse to learn some more rust as well as pyo3.

 **Do I/you REALLY need a rust-port of mercantile?**